turbonemesis/constitution/CONSTITUTION.md

 ### Article IX - Supreme Law of The Land

-Section 1 - This Constitution, and the laws created pursuant thereof; under the authority of {CompanyName}, shall be the supreme law of the land.
+Section 1 - This Constitution, and the laws created pursuant thereof; under the authority of {CompanyName}, shall be the supreme law of the land for the purposes it was designed for.

 Section 2 - The active voting members before mentioned, shall be bound by oath or affirmation, to support this Constitution;